 In certain situations where the ground conditions are unsuitable for conventional systems, the most cost effective solution for a group of houses may be a group sewage scheme.
 These are similar to the group water schemes whereby a group of individuals come together to treat their wastewater or lay a private sewer to connect to the public sewer.
 A grant may be available under the Rural Water Programme, which is administrated by the local authorities on behalf of the Department of Environment, Community and Local Government.
 A grant of up to 6,500 euro per house or 75% of the cost of a scheme whichever is the lesser may be available for Group Sewerage Schemes where a number of households provide a shared sewage collection/disposal system.

-Contact the Department of Environment Rural Water Programme for more information.
+Contact the Department of Housing, Planning, Community, and Local Government for more information.

 Any discharge from a wastewater treatment system including the percolation area/polishing filter directly to surface water requires a Water Pollution Act discharge licence issued from the WSA.

 Contact your local authority environment section for further information.